ezchx/isic_melanoma_contest_task3/README.md

 The data was then trained on VGG16, InceptionV3, and ResNet50 models using Keras.
 The best performing model was based on ResNet50 which is shown on the attached Jupyter Notebook.

-The final model was trained for 1 epoch / 514 seconds on a GTA 1080ti GPU, resulting in the following performance:
+The ResNet50 model was trained for 1 epoch / 514 seconds on a GTA 1080ti GPU, resulting in the following performance:

 					Loss	  Accuracy
 			Training	0.3958	  0.8576
 			Validation	0.4438	  0.8516

-The model was then run on the contest validation data set of 193 images resulting in an accuracy of 81.7%.
+The model was also achieved a classification accuracy of 81.7% based on the ISIC contest validation data set of 193 images.

 Final results for the 1,512 test images will be available on 07/29/2018.